Maximising the Utility of Validation Sets for Imbalanced Noisy-label Meta-learning: Experiments

-We compare our algorithm with Distill~\cite{Distill_noise}, FSR~\cite{FSR} and other approaches on CIFAR10 at 40\% asymmetric noise rate.
-Similarly to the symmetric noise cases, we also use (pseudo-)clean validation sets of sizes 1, 5 and 10 samples per class and show the results of Distill and our method in \cref{tab:assymmetric_noise}~\emph{(table on left)}.
-Although our proposed method does not rely on a manually-labelled validation set, it performs better than Distill, especially with small model architectures (Resnet29) and small validation sets (1 sample per class).
-Our active selection strategy has slightly lower accuracy with larger clean validation set sizes (larger than or equal 5 random clean samples per classes) on larger model architectures (WideResnet28).
-This might be caused by the confirmation bias of asymmetric noise in our selected pseudo-clean validation subset and the high capacity of larger models, such as WideResnet28-10, which are more prone to overfit label noise, especially when being trained on a small dataset with only 10 classes.
-We further evaluate the proposed method and show the higher performance of our method compared to other methods, such as FSR and L2R meta-learning methods, in \cref{tab:assymmetric_noise}~\emph{(table on right)}.
+\cref{tab:assymmetric_noise_distill} shows a comparison between INOLML and Distill~\citep{Distill_noise} with different validation set sizes: 1, 5 and 10 samples per class.
+Although our proposed method does not rely on a manually-labelled validation set, it performs better than Distill, especially with small network architectures (Resnet29) and small validation set sizes (1 sample per class).
+Our method has slightly lower accuracy than Distill with larger clean validation set sizes (at least 5 random clean samples per classes) on larger network architectures (WideResnet28).
+This might be caused by the confirmation bias of asymmetric noise in our pseudo-clean validation subset and the high capacity of larger models, e.g., WideResnet28-10, which are more prone to overfit label noise when trained on a small dataset, like CIFAR10.
+In addition, INOLML also shows better performance than SOTA methods, like FSR, DivideMix and UNICON (see \cref{tab:assymmetric_noise_SOTA}).

-\subsection{Imbalanced Learning}
+\subsection{Imbalanced learning}

-We evaluate our INOLML on the imbalanced (long-tailed) CIFAR datasets following the same setting as~\cite{FSR}.
-The prediction accuracy in \cref{tab:table_6} shows that INOLML considerably surpasses all previous meta-learning approaches.
+We evaluate INOLML on the imbalanced CIFAR datasets following the setting in~\citep{FSR}.
+The prediction accuracy in \cref{tab:table_6} shows that INOLML considerably surpasses other meta-learning approaches.

-\subsection{Imbalanced Noisy-label Learning}
+\subsection{Imbalanced noisy-label learning}